“Loyal customers, they don’t just come back, they don’t simply recommend you, they insist that their friends do business with you.” – Chip Bell

-Social proof is a very old marketing concept and serves as a powerful tool for boosting the customer retention rates.
+Social proof is a very old marketing concept and serves as a powerful tool for boosting customer retention rates.

 This theory says that a person who is not certain what the proper behavior is in a situation will look to other people to replicate what they are doing in order to find a solution to that situation.

-From customer reviews, testimonials, endorsements, ratings to simple, elusive tactics like emphasizing the most liked product, service level etc. these entire things help settle the notion in the minds of your customers that your enterprise is an excellent brand to make a purchase from.
+From customer reviews, testimonials, endorsements, ratings to simple, elusive tactics like emphasizing the most liked product, service level etc. these entire things help settle the notion in the minds of your customers that your enterprise is an excellent brand to purchase from.

 6. Customer Delight: